Capturing missing physics in climate model parameterizations using neural differential equations: Acknowledgements

-\begin{ack} Our work is supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program, and by the National Science Foundation under grant AGS-6939393. \end{ack}
+We thank Keaton Burns for insightful discussions during the development of this study.
+Our work is supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program, by the National Science Foundation under grant AGS-6939393 and by the MIT-GISS collaborative agreement of NASA.